nasa/openmct/README.md

   information, refer to framework documentation (under `platform/framework`.)
 * _capability_: An object which exposes dynamic behavior or non-persistent state associated with a domain object.
+* _description_: When used as an object property, this refers to the human-readable description of a thing; usually a single sentence or short paragraph.
+  (Most often used in the context of extensions, domain object models, or other similar application-specific objects.)
 * _domain object_: A meaningful object to the user; a distinct thing in the work support by Open MCT Web.
 Anything that appears in the left-hand tree is a domain object.